SamirTalwar/smoke/README.md

 Smoke will exit with a code of `0` if all tests succeed, `1` if any test fails, or `2` if the invocation of Smoke itself was not understood (for example, if only one argument is provided).

 Output will be in color if outputting to a terminal.
 You can force color output on or off with the `--color` and `--no-color` switches.

+In order to run Smoke with Docker instead, you would change the command as follows:

+    docker run --rm -it -v $PWD:/var/app samirtalwar/smoke 'ruby bin/calculator.rb' test

 Enjoy.
 Any feedback is welcome.